Is life Insurance still relevant during my golden years?

 As you transition into retirement, it's smart to reassess your financial commitments, including life insurance.

+The urge to cut back on costs is realistic as your income shrinks.
 Retirement might even seem like an ideal time to cancel your policy completely.
 While this might be tempting, it's important to consider the potential consequences of dropping coverage.

 Retirement, like any stage of life, is full of unexpected twists and turns.
 Health challenges, family changes, or economic downturns can arise, significantly impacting your financial well-being.